Turkish makam: Intervals

-The names and symbols of the different intervals are shown in the following table:
+The names and symbols of the different intervals (şifre) are shown in the following table:

 Tetrachords (dörtlüler) and pentachords (beşliler)

-Similar to the construction of maqamat noted above, a makam in Turkish music is built of a tetrachord built atop a pentachord, or vice versa (trichords exist but are rarely used).
+Similar to the construction of maqamat noted above, a makam in Turkish music is built of a tetrachord built atop a pentachord, or vice versa.
+Trichords exist, e.g. Saba, but are rarely used.
 Additionally, most makams have what is known as a "development" (genişleme in Turkish), which can occur either above or below (or both) the tonic and/or the highest note.

-There are 6 basic tetrachords, named sometimes according to their tonic note and sometimes according to the tetrachord's most distinctive note:
+There are six basic tetrachords, named sometimes according to their tonic note and sometimes according to the tetrachord's most distinctive note: